alncat/opusDSD/README.md

 **Simple Data Preparation Using prepare.sh:**

-Check ```prepare.sh``` which combine both commands to save your typing, suppose **the version of star file is 3.1**, the above process can be simplified as,
+Check ```prepare.sh``` in analysis_scripts which combine both commands to save your typing, suppose **the version of star file is 3.1**, the above process can be simplified as,
 ```
-sh prepare.sh /work/consensus_data.star 320 1.699 --relion31
+dsdsh prepare /work/consensus_data.star 320 1.699 --relion31
                 $1                      $2    $3    $4
 ```
  - $1 specifies the path of the starfile,